Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/05. Simple Search & Pagination/README.md

 ## Extra Stretch: Find or Create

-There is a common pattern in searching you might someday take advantage of where you allow people to search for something, and if it doesn't exist, create it.
+1. **Find or Create** - There is a common pattern in searching you might someday take advantage of where you allow people to search for something, and if it doesn't exist, create it.
+What would this look like?
+1. **Autocomplete** - now that you know simple search, how would you roll your own autocomplete dropdown menu?